Your glasses say a lot about you.

 For example, £3 primark reading glasses are injection moulded from non-recycleable plastic with flimsy hinges.
 Inevitably, these short terms readers probably won’t last very long and will sadly wash up on a beach sometime soon.

-To find a good quality of frame, it’s recommended that you invest in a frame and lenses that are going to last.
+To find good quality frames, invest in glasses that are built to last, with:

 - Good quality hinges that won’t break easily